CiaranMoran27/pands-project2021/README.md

 <br/>

-The results from plot X are very interesting.
+The results from plot 5 are very interesting.
 The petal features overall performed worse at prediciting the Iris species, while the sepal dimensions performed better.
 There appears to be a link with variables having high correlation and a reduced ability to make accurate model predictions.
 This would make sense as the more correlated variables are, the harder it would be to alter their dimension without altering another variable in a similar way.
-To add to this, the model performed best when the variable with the highest degree of correlation was dropped (petal width).
+To add to this, the model performed best when the variable with the highest degree of correlation was dropped (petal width) and worst when the most highly correlated variable (petal width) was used to solely train the model.

 <br/>